Pests in Gardens and Landscapes: Quick Tips

-Scale insects suck plant juices and are pests of many trees and shrubs.
-Infestations can cause yellowing or premature dropping of leaves, sticky honeydew, and blackish sooty mold.
+Scales are immobile insects that suck plant juices from many types of trees, shrubs, and houseplants.
+Scale infestations can cause yellowing or premature dropping of leaves, sticky honeydew, and blackish sooty mold.
 Plant parts can distort or die back, depending on the species and abundance of scales.
-Management includes proper plant care, conserving natural enemies, and applying low-toxicity insecticides when needed.
+Management includes proper plant care, conserving natural enemies, and applying less toxic insecticides when needed.
 Most plants tolerate low to moderate numbers of scales.

-- Circular, elongate, or oval discolorations or raised areas on bark, leaves, or fruit.
+- Adults may appear as circular, elongate, or oval discolorations or raised areas on bark, leaves, or fruit.

-- Immobile or slow-moving bodies or coverings 1⁄25 to 1⁄4 inch long that lack an obvious head or appendages and don’t resemble most other insects.
+- Scales lack an obvious head or legs and don’t resemble most other insects.

-Distinguish the two most common types of scales—soft and armored.
+Distinguish the two most common types of scales—armored and soft.

 - Armored scales are tiny and flat, have covers that usually can be removed from the body, and don’t secrete sticky honeydew.
 Common species include San José scale and California red scale.

 - Soft scales are larger, excrete honeydew, and are more rounded and convex with covers that don’t lift off.
 Common species include black scale, lecanium scale, and brown soft scale.

 - Consult the UC IPM website to help identify the species or family of scale insects so you can learn effective controls.

 - Provide plants with proper cultural care, especially irrigation.